 Given the fast-changing clients' demand and need relating to financial products/services, AMK has put greater effort into innovating products/services that address clients' needs and preferences.
-AMK Research Department conducts a Customer Satisfaction Survey every year to understand clients' changing needs, preferences, and to see what they like and do not like about AMK.
+AMK Research Department conducted Customer Satisfaction Survey every year to understand clients' changing needs, preferences, and to see what they like and do not like about AMK.
 We also track Brand and Product Awareness, Exit, and Service Quality.

-The survey, coupled with internal data analysis and customer trends, helps management to ensure clients remain satisfied with AMK products/services at all time, and that the products/services at AMK meet clients' need and demand.
+The survey and internal MIS data analytic helped management to ensure clients remain satisfied with AMK products/services at all time, and that the products/services at AMK meet clients' need and demand.
 Although the interest cap could be a factor that impedes Financial Service Providers (FSPs) from lending small loan size to the rural poor, AMK still pursues its vision and mission to provide appropriate and viable products to all layers of clients in Cambodia based on their needs.
-AMK does so to make sure that everyone, especially poor households, has access to finance.
+AMK does so to make sure that everyone, especially low income and poor households have access to finance.